donbright/font_to_svg/README.md

         std::cout << g.outline();
     }

-Compile and run, and the program will generate an SVG path, something like this:
+Compile and run, and the program will generate an SVG path out of the TrueType information for the character 66 (the Latin letter B), something like this:

     <svg>
     <path d='M 591,-180 Q 591,-150 580,-121 Q 569,-92 543,-63 ...
 Z />